JonHMChan/flask-app-3/README.md

  - In the back end, requirements are laid out in comments.
 There are additional requirements if you finish early.
  - Your search page should show the number of results, the original query, and a ranked list of all the results.
  - Each search result should have a working link to its detail page, specify what type of item it is (pokemon or team), and a description.
+ - Both the home page at `localhost:5000` and the search page should have a search bar that takes the user search results page that fires on submission.
  - When rendering the results, do NOT use JavaScript or AJAX.